arduino/arduino-lint/README.md

 ## Continuous Integration

-There is a GitHub Actions action that makes it easy to use **arduino-lint**` in your CI workflows!
+There is a GitHub Actions action that makes it easy to use **Arduino Lint**` in your CI workflows!

 See https://github.com/arduino/arduino-lint-action for more information.